SmingHub/Sming/docs/source/framework/core/data/streams/templates.rst

     .. important::

        If required, text must be escaped appropriately for the output format.
-       Use :cpp:class:`SectionTemplate::formatter` to obtain the current
+       Use :cpp:func:`SectionTemplate::formatter` to obtain the current
-       For example, encoding reserved HTML characters can be handled using :cpp:class:`Format::Html::escape`.
+       For example, encoding reserved HTML characters can be handled using :cpp:func:`Format::Html::escape`.

 Control language